 An R-implementation of our tool was used to create the figures in this manuscript and is available online as a Shiny app at UnitedSC.shinyapps.io/genSSize.
 The R-code and documentation are available at github.com/JA090/generalized.
 The tool optionally creates colored versions of the charts.
-It tool currently caters for one and two group (equi-variance) study designs based on t-tests.
+It currently caters for t-tests based on one and two group study designs, and for Pearson’s correlation using Fisher’s transformation.
 The t-tests are at a default 38 degrees of freedom that users are asked to refine after initial computations lead them to select an approximate sample size.
 Users must also enter desired power and at least one test alpha level.
-They may also nominate multiple anticipated effect sizes, to help gauge sensitivity to the sample size estimate.
-The entries are presented as vertical lines through each of the values.
+They may also nominate multiple anticipated effect sizes or correlation coefficients, to help gauge the sensitivity of the sample size estimate.
+These entries are presented as vertical lines through each of the values.
 Of interest are where these lines cross into regions representing another test.
 On clicking a crossing point, the required sample size is returned.
+To help position the cursor accurately, the ranges of effect size and sample size that are displayed can be modified.

 An option overlays the rejection region boundaries for a NHST with zero null over the rejection regions for the various tests against minimum meaninful effect magnitudes.
 This faciltates comparison with conventional sample size calculations.

-Our tool also allows users to create generalized funnel plots such as those in Figs. 1 and 2.
+To emphasize its link with funnel plots, our tool also allows users to create generalized funnel plots such as those in Figs. 1 and 2.
 If this option is selected, the user is asked to supply lists of effect sizes and SEs of the studies.
 These are plotted as points along with the meta-analysis outcome, which can be selected from a fixed-effects or a maximum likelihood random-effects model provided through the metafor CRAN package (Viechtbauer 2010).

 Discussion

 We suggest visualization tools have a role in moving researchers away from dichotomous decision-making based on statistical significance, as called for by Amrhein et al. (2019) and many others.
 A valid question is whether it is worth asking researchers to consider tests of multiple hypotheses at multiple alpha levels, as our tool does, given the additional complexity.
 One answer is that researchers who only look for positive effects may miss reporting findings that add to the body of knowledge and may be useful to stakeholders in the research.
 For example, suppose a researcher hopes to establish superiority and anticipates a moderate effect size, say three times the smallest meaningful effect magnitude.
 Fig. 1c shows that, even ignoring power, the anticipated standard error needs to be close to the smallest meaningful effect magnitude to plausibly seek a significant result at a two-sided alpha level of 0.05.
-Establishing non-inferiority may be enough for the research purpose and will be a more realistic aim if sample sizes are constrained.
+In some cases, establishing non-inferiority may be enough for the research purpose and will be a more realistic goal if sample sizes are constrained.
+Setting a goal of non-inferiority may still allow a finding of superiority (US Food and Drug Administration 2016) or vice versa, provided the required margins are selected prior to the study (Committee for Proprietary Medicinal Products 2001).